TractorHacking/TractorHacking.github.io/documentation.md

 permalink: /documentation/
 ---

 Documentation of our efforts to reverse engineer the John Deere CAN bus protocol can be found here.
-This project is a *work in progress* through March 2018.
+This documents work performed from September 2017 - March 2018.

 <ul>
 {% for item in site.documentation %}